vert-x/vert-x.github.io/docs_md/manual.md

 ## Improving connection time

-If you're creating a lot of connections to a Vert.x server in a short period of time, you may need to tweak some settings in order to avoid the TCP accept queue getting full which can result in connections being refused or packets being dropped during the handshake which can then cause the client to retry.
+If you're creating a lot of connections to a Vert.x server in a short period of time, you may need to tweak some settings in order to avoid the TCP accept queue getting full.
+This can result in connections being refused or packets being dropped during the handshake which can then cause the client to retry.

-A classic symptom of this is if you see long connection times just over 3000ms at your client.#
+A classic symptom of this is if you see long connection times just over 3000ms at your client.

 How to tune this is operating system specific but in Linux you need to increase a couple of settings in the TCP / Net config (10000 is an arbitrarily large number)

     sudo sysctl -w net.core.somaxconn=10000
     sudo sysctl -w net.ipv4.tcp_max_syn_backlog=10000

+For other operating systems, please consult your operating system documentation.

 And you also need to set the accept backlog in your server code, (e.g. in Java:)